 Whales and Dolphins: complex behaviours from complex species

 Whales and dolphins exhibit a wide range of fascinating behaviours, from hunting, spy-hoping and tail slapping, to surfing waves and using tools.
-There are also well substantiated reports of whales and dolphins rescuing humans and even trying to commit suicide in captivity.
+There are also well substantiated reports of whales and dolphins grieving for their dead, even rescuing humans.

-Whale and dolphin species tend to exhibit a high degree of social behaviour, including cooperative behaviour, which helps to ensure that groups are successful.
+Whale and dolphin species tend to exhibit a high degree of social behaviour, including cooperation, which helps to ensure that groups thrive.
 Examples of cooperation include bubble-net feeding in humpback whales and the co-operative behaviour between bottlenose dolphins and fishermen reported in various parts of the world.

 So what secrets about whale and dolphin behaviour and intelligence can be gleaned from investigating the large brains of our mammalian cousins?